Home 70s Culture & Lifestyles 70s Music Contact

 I was twenty-one and twenty-two years old in 1977

 1977 brought some great music and great movies.
 My new musical discoveries were Thin Lizzy, AC/DC, Pat Travers, Status Quo and Moxy.
 Movies were great too, but nothing was as long awaited or sensational as Steven Spielberg's "Close Encounters of the Third Kind."
-The wierd 6-note extraterrestrial signal tune was hummed by everybody, accompanied of course, by the hand signals.
+The wierd 6-note extraterrestrial signal tune was being hummed by everybody in the world it seemed, accompanied of course, by the obligatory hand signals.

-By summer I decided to leave my job at Rol-A-Way after a 3-year stint.
+By summer 1976 I decided to leave my job at Rol-A-Way after a 3-year stint.
 Art school seemed to be the thing to do, so I gave it a shot.
-Thinking it would be cool, I even cut myself so I could sign a particular piece in blood.
-(It was not one of my greater moments).
+Thinking it would be cool, I even cut myself so I could dip a pen in my own blood to sign a particular work of art.
+(It was not one of my more brilliant moments).
 I enrolled in art school in the winter term of 1977.

 The summer of 1977 was one of the hottest on record with temperatures exceeding 100 degrees.